-Mushrooms are know for their medicinal qualities and they're a wonderful addition to a plant-based diet.
+Mushrooms are known for their medicinal qualities and they're a wonderful addition to a plant-based diet.
 A great source of B & D vitamins, they are also high in fiber and even protein.
 They also know to be a natural cancer fighter.

 You'll start by sauteeing the onions in a small amount of stock or water.
 When, they have wilted, add the garlic and the mushroom, and continue to sautee until they have reduced by about half.

 Then, you can add all of the vegetable stock, the coconut milk and the drained white beans.
 This is a satisfying soup that's good for every day, as well as for guests.
 Serve with crunchy whole grain bread.